MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Provide command line arguments at launch

-After you record your Windows recorder (V1) flows actions, you can provide command line arguments for the apps that your UI flows launch.
+After you record your Windows recorder (V1) flows actions, you can provide command line arguments for the apps that your desktop flows launch.

 Follow these steps to add command line arguments to the apps that your UI flow launches: